-In this article, we’ll break down everything you need to know about resume paper, what type of paper for your resume works best, and what (in our opinion) is the best resume paper.
+In this article, we’ll give you helpful resume tips that break down everything you need to know about resume paper, what type, weight, texture, color, and size of paper works best, and what (in our opinion) is the best resume paper.

-Many job seekers believe that resume paper and regular printer paper are the same thing.
+Many job seekers believe that resume paper and regular printer paper are the same.
 This is incorrect.

 Is resume paper necessary?

 Usually, resume paper isn’t necessary.
 Nearly all jobs now accept online applications in PDF or Word Doc format.